-But descending Lung qi and dispersing fullness will often have the effect of cooling the upper burner anyway, so in many ways this point may have actions very similar to Lung point 1: we have just been told and taught that lung point 1 is the preferable point for these purposes!
+But descending Lung qi and dispersing fullness will often have the effect of cooling the upper burner anyway, so in many ways this point may have actions very similar to Lung point 1: we have just been told that Lung point 1 is the preferable point for these purposes!

 Of course it isn’t the Lung’s entry point either, but in practice it may still act as such to some extent.
 It is, after all at the apex of the lung, its highest point in the body.

 However, the caution about needling too deep should be taken seriously: the apex of the lung is indeed very close to the surface of the skin, particularly in thin individuals.

 Alternatively, ring him on 07950 012501 or freephone (only free to telephone within the UK) 0800 298 7015.

 Please note!
 The Kindle editions are less easy to read!

 I'm gradually improving this, but 'Qi Stagnation' and 'Yin Deficiency' still remain to be re-edited.